Thermal Insulation Coatings

 The first entry into the market was white paint showing that when a roof or surface was coated, the white would reflect much of the visual heat or short wave radiation and, therefore, block out a percentage of the initial heat load experienced on surfaces facing the sun.
 This initial realization that white is used for this purpose in clothing and house color made immediate sense and was accepted by everyone.
 The problem with this open acceptance was the fact that white paint does tarnish and becomes dirty over only a short time frame from six months to a year.

 When the white surface was no longer white, it could not effectively repel the limited source of visual light heat from the surface and the insulation effect was lost or short lived.
-Also, white paint is very limited in its ability to block out infrared radiation, which represents 53% of the radiation heat from the sun.
+Also, white paint is very limited in its ability to reduce out infrared radiation, which represents 53% of the radiation heat from the sun.
 Therefore, using white paint is effective for only a percentage of the remaining 47% of the sun’s radiation heat, which leaves most of the heat to absorb into the surface and transfer to the cool side.

 White is better than other colours to begin the effort to insulate, but alone, it is not the answer.
 As time and research continued, it was found that by using peralite materials, the reflectivity could be increased over what the Tio2 (Titanium dioxide) could provide and improvements were made to these reflective paints, but still limited by the surface deterioration from dirt and weathering.